andyprowl/virtual-concepts/README.md

 The draft currently contains a brief introduction and a section that provides an overview of the existing solutions for Dynamic Generic Programming (DGP) in C++.

-There is a dedicated thread on std-proposals: https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/4gEt2OBbSQM.
+There is a [dedicated thread on std-proposals](https://groups.google.com/a/isocpp.org/forum/#!topic/std-proposals/4gEt2OBbSQM.) for discussion.
 Any feedback is most welcome.

 Andy